 When something goes wrong with the ‘electric circuitry’ of the heart, it can cause the heartbeat to be irregular, fast or slow.

 During ventricular fibrillation, the heart rate can be as fast as 400-500 beats per minute, compared to the normal 60-100 beats.
 The heart’s lower chambers, which pump blood and oxygen to the body, do not effectively pump blood out of the heart.
 As a result, insufficient blood is delivered to the brain and the person loses consciousness.

-Adjunct Associate Professor Ching Chi Keong, Senior Consultant,
+Clinical Associate Professor Ching Chi Keong, Senior Consultant,

 Department of Cardiology and Director,